abulka/state-machines/README.md

 ```

-# 2. transitions - library
+# 2. transitions

 https://github.com/pytransitions/transitions

-This is pretty good, but even though it supports nested states, to get out of a nested state you need to trigger into some **specific** state - which is not push pop.
+This library is pretty good, and even has extenstion and diagramming.

+But even though it supports nested states, to get out of a nested state you need to trigger into some **specific** state - which is not push pop.
 Want to pop to whatever the previous state was, not to a specific state.

 Hacked it anyway in a similar way to my 'python-state-machine' library implementation.